 3. Envision the process.
 Every day, rehearse in your mind what you’re going to do to make the changes you want to make.
 Picture yourself doing those things.
 Envision how you’re going to do them and how you’ll overcome things that get in your way.
 This is especially important for changes that require you to do things differently from the way you’ve always done them – for example, a new way of eating, a different way of managing your time, or a new way of approaching relationships.

 Whatever you want to achieve this year, begin thinking about it and imagining it this week.
-Use your thoughts and images in your mind to establish a positive mindset – in other words, to begin training your mind for the outcome you want to achieve.
+Use the thoughts and images in your mind to establish a positive mindset – in other words, to begin training your mind for the outcome you want to achieve.

 Use the Tool – Starting today, spend 5 minutes every day this week visualizing the most important change you want to make Create a clear mental picture of that change, let yourself experience how it will make you feel, and rehearse the steps you’ll need to take to make it happen for you.
+Re-evaluate after a week, but don’t five up the habit.
+Instead, refine it and continue to visualize for a few minutes every day the outcome you want to achieve and the process you’ll use to get there.

 I’d love to know what you visualized and how visualization works for you (it’s not always easy – I’m not good at it!).
 Leave a note in the Comments, or email me at hello @ healthylifetoolbox.com.